-- Salvation is in Jesus alone.
+- Salvation.
+Salvation is in Jesus alone.
 He taught love and respect.

-- Relational reconciliation is based on personal accountability and integrity.
+- Restoration via relational reconciliation, based on personal accountability and integrity.

-- Open House Ministries is a diligent steward of the resources God has provided.
+- Stewardship of the resources God has provided.

-Open House Ministries (OHM) is a Christ-centered, life-restoring family shelter ministry.
-We dedicate ourselves to teaching homeless families how to have healthy relationships with each other, their community and Christ.
-We believe that at the root of life change is the realization that there is an answer bigger than ourselves; that the “answer” is a loving, forgiving God who brings strength to even the most downtrodden.
+Open House Ministries (OHM) is a Christ-centered, life-restoring family shelter.
+We are dedicated to teaching homeless families how to have healthy relationships with each other, their community and Christ.
+We believe that at the root of life change is the realization that there is an answer bigger than ourselves; that the “answer” is a loving, forgiving God who brings strength to the weak.

 Time and again, we have seen lives restored, faith renewed and the cycle of homelessness broken when the whole person — mind, body and spirit — is treated.
-Within the context of a supportive and loving Christian community, families build a new relationship with a loving God, with each other and with their community.
+Within the context of a supportive and loving Christian community, families thrive here.

-Essential to the success of our residents is a high level of support balanced by a high level of expectation.
-We are a 100 percent drug-free/alcohol-free facility.
+Essential to the success of our residents is a high level of support, balanced by a high level of expectation.
+We are a 100 percent drug- and alcohol-free facility.
 Any client who enters our shelter is guided by these important ideals:

 - You are not a victim.
-If you take responsibility for your problems, we will equip you with the tools that will enable you to become a responsible, contributing member of the community in which you live.
+If you take responsibility for your problems, we will equip you with the tools that will enable you to become a responsible, contributing member of society.